GIScience/ohsome-quality-api/docs/development_setup.md

 python start_api.py
 ```

 Default host is 127.0.0.1 and port is 8080.
-To change this provide the corresponding parameter:
+To change this, provide the corresponding parameter:

 ```bash
 python start_api.py --help